renolteng/NemCommunityClient/docs/api.md

 * Dependent from NIS: _No_

 ### /wallet/name/change
-Changes the password of a wallet.
+Changes the name of a wallet.

 * Request Method: _POST_
 * Request: [WalletNamePasswordBag](viewModel.md#walletnamepasswordbag)